 In this film, Ben Affleck plays Christian Wolff, who is a neurodivergent math genius and accountant.
 However, who he does accounting for is a little unique.
 He uses a CPA firm as a cover for his real career: freelance accounting for criminal organizations.
 With clients like his, things start to get interesting quickly.
 To avoid being caught by a treasury agent, Christian takes on a legit client.
 However, he discovers a discrepancy in the finances and as he gets closer to solving the issue, more people start to die.
 Who would have thought a movie about an accountant could be so thrilling, dangerous and exciting!

-Here's a funny quote from Norm:
+Here's a funny accounting-themed quote from Norm:

 Played by Rick Moranis, Louis Tully is an iconic character in the Ghostbusters universe.
 He lived down the hall from the Ghostbusters’ first customer, Dana Barrett who was played by Sigourney Weaver.
 Louis is hosting a party to celebrate is fourth anniversary as an accountant when he instead becomes possessed by an ancient entity known as “The Keymaster.”
-After getting rescued by the Ghostbusters, Louis asks them “Who does your taxes?”
-Louis later becomes a tax attorney and ends up working for the Ghostbusters and winning a case for the team.
+After getting rescued by the Ghostbusters, Louis asks them “Who does your taxes?” and he later becomes a tax attorney. and ends up working for the Ghostbusters and winning a case for the team.

 Arguably the most famous accountants in popular culture come from NBC’s “The Office.”
 Angela Martin, Oscar Martinez and Kevin Malone are Dunder Mifflin’s accounting team and by the end of the show play major supporting roles to the main cast.
 The trio are portrayed by actress Angela Kinsey, actor Oscar Nunez and actor Kevin Baumgartner.
 Kevin’s character in the show is famous for being a bit bad at math, even though he is an accountant.

 Oscar and Angela are actually good at their jobs, but their personal lives become the subject of many plot lines in the series.
 When their boss Michael Scott (played by Steve Carrel) finds himself in financial ruin, he mistakenly thinks he can simply shout he is bankrupt, to “declare” it.
 Thankfully, Oscar sets him straight by telling him, “You can’t just say the work bankruptcy and expect anything to happen.”
 Michael responds, “I didn’t say it.
 I declared it.”